Johnny Mathis: Recent years

 From 1980 to 1981, Mathis recorded an album with Chic's Bernard Edwards and Nile Rodgers, I Love My Lady, that remained unreleased in its entirety until its 2017 appearance in the 68-disc collection The Voice of Romance: The Columbia Original Album Collection.
 (Three tracks appeared on a Chic box set in 2010 and a fourth, the title track, on Mathis's Ultimate Collection in 2011 and the Chic Organization's Up All Night in 2013.)

 Mathis returned to the British Top 30 album chart in 2007 with the Sony BMG release The Very Best of Johnny Mathis; in 2008 with the CD "A Night to Remember"; and in 2011 with "The Ultimate Collection".

-Mathis continued to perform live until 2025.
+Mathis continued to perform live until May 2025.
 Starting in 2000, he limited his concert performances to about 50 to 60 per year.
 Mathis was one of the last pop singers to travel with his own full orchestra, as opposed to a band.
 Mathis frequently collaborated with comedians Gary Mule Deer and Brad Upton, who provided stand-up comedy routines in between his sets.

-On January 14, 2016, Mathis performed to a sold-out audience in The Villages, Florida, as part of his 60th Anniversary Concert Tour.
+On January 14, 2016, Mathis performed to a sold-out audience in The Villages, Florida, as part of his 60th anniversary concert tour.

+On September 28, 2024, Mathis performed his final birthday concert celebrating his 89th birthday at The Palace Theatre in Stamford, CT, though he continued to tour until May 2025.

 On March 26, 2025, it was announced that Mathis would be retiring from touring in May 2025 due to "age and memory issues".
 He committed to performing all scheduled dates up to that point and canceled the rest of his previously planned concerts.
-On May 18, Mathis performed his final concert at the Bergen Performing Arts Center.
+On May 18, 2025, Mathis performed his final concert at the Bergen Performing Arts Center.

+In 2025, NPR Music and Mathis's management began production on a series of short videos and social media content to commemorate his 70-year career and 90th birthday.
+The project, which included behind-the-scenes footage and archival materials, was suspended in 2025 following the elimination of federal funding for public broadcasting.